Jump: Search:

 Microsoft Access Documentation DiagramsMicrosoft Access Cross-Reference Diagrams

-Application, Data Flow, and Object diagrams can be redrawn to show the hierarchy of a single object.
-The redrawn diagram can also be printed from the Documentation Explorer, allowing you to print a report of a single object's diagram.
+Application, Data Flow, and Object diagrams can also be redrawn to show the hierarchy of a single object you select.
+The redrawn diagram can also be printed from the Documentation Explorer, allowing you to view or print a report of a single object's diagram.

 The Application Diagram shows the hierarchical flow of your entire application.
 It starts with the Startup form or Autoexec macro, then shows what procedures and objects it calls, along with the same for the called objects.
 Every form, report, or procedure that is not called by another object starts its own tree.
 This provides a visual overview of all your procedure calls, macro calls, and form and report events, and is the most detailed of the three diagrams.